What to Expect When You're Expecting: A Pregnancy Guide for First-Time Indian Mothers

 What You'll Need

-- A comfortable pair of flat sandals
+- A comfortable pregnancy pillow

-- A notebook to track your symptoms and questions
+- A journal to track your feelings

 Have a specific question you can't ask anyone?
-Ask it anonymously.
-No name.
-No judgment.
+Ask it anonymously — no name needed.

 Was this guide helpful?